 - Alachua County Sheriff’s Office and Gainesville Police Department (Alachua County),

 - Punta Gorda Police Department (Charlotte County),

 - Dixie County Sheriff’s Office and Cross City Police Department (Dixie County), and

 - Clearwater Police Department and University of South Florida St. Petersburg Police Department (Pinellas County).

 In May 2016, FCASV staff and lead trainer Sgt.
 Rich Mankewich of the Orange County Sheriff’s Office spent two days in Charlotte County and another two in Dixie County with the law enforcement agencies, certified sexual assault programs, state attorneys’ offices and hospitals to map out the current response to sexual assault and assess training needs for the project rollout.
 Pinellas County and Alachua County visits took place in July.

-The trainings, which are slated to start late summer 2016, will also include train-the-trainer courses.
-Each agency will designate their own in-house instructors who will be certified to teach the trauma informed response curriculum to their remaining staff and new hires, thus ensuring ongoing application of the new practices.
+The trainings, which started late summer 2016, also include train-the-trainer courses.
+Each agency designates their own in-house instructors who will be certified to teach the trauma informed response curriculum to their remaining staff and new hires, thus ensuring ongoing application of the new practices.

 For more information on the Excellence in Sexual Assault Response Project, contact Jim Jolley at firstname.lastname@example.org